boardzilla/boardzilla-docs/docs/game/players.md

 ## Player Board elements

-As described in [Board Structure](board#ownership), player's can own elements of the board by setting its `player` property to the player you choose.
+As described in [Board Structure](board#ownership), players can own elements of the board by setting its `player` property to the player you choose.
 This marks the element as being assigned to this player, e.g. the player mat, the player's hand, the player's unique tokens.
 All elements that enter a space assigned to a